ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 **NOTE**: Requires terraform 0.13 or later.

 **Change History:**

+  - 6/04/2021:
+      - updates to add additonal network related entries necessary for airgapped install to handle access to mirror.
+Also trust cert for airgap install.
+      - Fix to force bash shell when host machine default shell is not bash (ie Ubuntu).
+Tested on Ubuntu 20
   - 6/02/2021:
       - We divided the main readme into two documents, one for the setting up the OCP cluster with online path, and other one for setting  up the OCP cluster with airgap path.
       - Created the high level steps for [install OCP cluster for online path](#high-level-steps-for-setting-up-the-cluster-as-online-install)
       - Created the high level steps for [install OCP cluster for airgap path](#high-level-steps-for-setting-up-the-cluster-as-airgap-install)
   - 5/07/2021: